Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 - The time of year you are trying to ship your equipment

-Heavy haul rates from multiple shipping companies may seem similar at first glance, but if you take some time to observe the differences between them, you will notice that the rate you get from Company A is different than the rate you get from Company B.
+Heavy haul rates from multiple shipping companies may seem similar at first glance.
+Still, if you take some time to observe the differences between them, you will notice that the rate you get from Company A differs from the rate you get from Company B.

-This difference is calculated based on several factors, many of which can significantly alter the rate you will have to pay to freight your heavy equipment.
+This difference is calculated based on several factors, many of which can significantly alter the rate you must pay to freight your heavy equipment.

 So, where do you start?